 How to apply

-- By the indicated date, submit:
+- Using the above submission form and by the indicated date, submit:

 - a letter of nomination from the Dean of Education or Director of Graduate Studies or other relevant Head.
 This letter is simply to nominate the thesis for consideration for the award - it is not to argue a case for the thesis in relation to the Award.